DrozmotiX/ioBroker.esphome/README.md

 ## ESPHome adapter for ioBroker

 Control your ESP8266/ESP32 with simple yet powerful configuration files created and managed by ESPHome.
-Native integration of ESPHome managed device (Including Dashboard) by its native API and ensure all data is synchronised (live-event handling, no data polling ! :)
+Native integration of ESPHome managed device (Including Dashboard) by its native API and ensure all data is synchronized (live-event handling, no data polling ! :)

 ![Logo](admin/img/dashboard.png)